kubernetes/community/values.md

 title: "Kubernetes Community Values"
 weight: 2
 description: |
-  This page indexes all of the mentoring initiatives for contributing to the Kubernetes project.
-For end user mentoring initiatives, check out KubeCon and other CNCF events and programs.
+  This page indexes all of the community values that are part of the Kubernetes Community culture.
+The indexed values have evolved over time, pushing our project and peers toward constant improvement.
 ---

 # Kubernetes Community Values